-Coinsurance Providers in the Alaska Yukon Network (including Accepted Rural Providers) Providers Not In The Alaska Yukon Network 20% 50%
+Coinsurance Providers Not In The Alaska Yukon Network 20% 50%

 - The copay.
 This is a fixed up-front dollar amount that you're required to pay for each occurrence of certain covered services.
 Your provider of care may ask you to pay the copay at the time of service.
 Unless stated otherwise, benefits subject to a copay aren't subject to your deductible or coinsurance if any. - The deductible.
 This is the amount you must pay in each plan year for covered services and supplies before this plan provides certain benefits.
 The amount credited toward the plan year deductible doesn't include any copays required by this plan and won't exceed the "allowed amount" for any covered service or supply.